Skip to content

 Races

 It's no longer possible to add races to your terrain using the terrn file.
 You'll need a separate script file.
-More information can be found here: Creating Races.
+More information can be found here: Race script generator

 Procedural Roads